^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Symptoms of vestibular neuronitis are characterized by a sudden violent vestibular syndrome.
-Against the background of severe systemic vertigo, a horizontal rotary spontaneous nystagmus of the II-III degree is detected, directed to the diseased side, changing its direction to the opposite in a few hours.
-The coordination of movements, balance is sharply violated; the patient lies on the side corresponding to the side to which spontaneous nystagmus is directed (for all types of ocular two-component nystagmus without exception, its direction is determined by BC).
+Symptoms of vestibular neuronitis are characterized by sudden, violent vestibular syndrome.
+Against the background of severe systemic dizziness, horizontal-rotatory spontaneous nystagmus of grade II-III is detected, directed to the affected side, changing its direction to the opposite after a few hours.
+Coordination of movements and balance are sharply impaired; the patient lies on the side corresponding to the side to which spontaneous nystagmus is directed (with all types of ocular two-component nystagmus, its direction is determined by the BK).
 Specific vestibular symptoms are accompanied by nausea and vomiting, photophobia.
-The attack may last for several hours and days, then its severity gradually decreases, and usually after 10-14 days the spontaneous signs of vestibular dysfunction disappear, but within a few weeks (up to 3 months) the one-sided hypofunction of the vestibular apparatus gradually normalizes on the causal side.
-Cochlear function throughout the disease and after it remains normal.
+An attack can last for several hours and days, then its severity gradually decreases, and usually after 10-14 days spontaneous signs of vestibular dysfunction pass, however, for several weeks (up to 3 months), gradually normalizing unilateral hypofunction of the vestibular apparatus on the causal side remains.
+Cochlear function remains normal throughout the disease and afterwards.

 Where does it hurt?